-ı Where appropriate, institutional investors should consider a collaborative approach to promote acceptance and implementation of the principles of CRISA and other codes and standards applicable to institutional investors.
+3. Where appropriate, institutional investors should consider a collaborative approach to promote acceptance and implementation of the principles of CRISA and other codes and standards applicable to institutional investors.
 Align investment mandates, monitoring procedures, performance indicators and incentive structures accordingly (for example, ensure investment management processes reflect long-term time horizons when appropriate).
 Initiated We have given clients copies of our Responsible Investment policies, and encourage them to develop policies of their own, to form part of their mandate.
-Communicate ESG expectations to investment service providers Х Revisit relationships with service providers that fail to meet ESG expectations.
-X We have not contemplated doing this.
+Communicate ESG expectations to investment service providers Х Revisit relationships with service providers that fail to meet ESG expectations. Х We have not contemplated doing this.
 Support the development of tools for benchmarking ESG integration.
 V Our principal tool is feedback from the annual PRI assessment questionnaire, which benchmarks SIM against ESG integration by peer signatories.
-Support regulatory or policy developments that enable implementation of the Principles. √ (See collaborative lobbying initiatives under Activities in this report).
+Support regulatory or policy developments that enable implementation of the Principles. √ We do.
+(See collaborative lobbying initiatives under Activities in previous reports).
 Both Sanlam and SIM are members of ASISA, which participated in setting the CRISA principles.
-Support/ participate in networks and information platforms to share tools, pool resources, and make use of investor reporting as a source of learning. √ This is done via the SA PRI network and ASISA, as well as a Sustainability Forum.
+Support/ participate in networks and information platforms to share tools, pool resources, and make use of investor reporting as a source of learning.
+V This is done mainly via the SA PRI network and ASISA, but we also attend seminars and are building up our network.
 Collectively address relevant emerging issues. √ This is done via the PRI network and ASISA.
-Develop or support appropriate collaborative initiatives.
-V We have participated in collaborative investor lobbying activities.
+Develop or support appropriate collaborative initiatives. √ We have participated in collaborative investor lobbying activities.

-4. An institutional investor should recognise the circumstances and relationships that hold a potential for conflicts of interest and should proactively manage these when they occur.
-V We included SIM's conflict of interest management policy in our suite of policies and procedures.
+4. An institutional investor should recognise the circumstances and relationships that hold a potential for conflicts of interest and should proactively manage these when they occur. \ We included SIM's conflict of interest management policy in our suite of policies and procedures.
 SI also has a policy for Best Execution.
-1 5.
-Institutional investors should be transparent about the content of their policies, how the policies are implemented and how CRISA is applied to enable stakeholders to make informed assessments.
-Disclose how ESG issues are integrated within investment practices. √ Shown on website in our Responsible Investment Policies and Procedures Document.
-Disclose active ownership activities (voting, engagement, and/or policy dialogue). ٧ Shown on website under Quarterly proxy voting.
-Disclose what is required from service providers in relation to the Principles. x We have not specified our requirements yet (other than for proxy voting administration).
-Communicate with beneficiaries about ESG issues and the Principles. ٧ We report to beneficiary representatives quarterly.
-Report on progress and/or achievements relating to the Principles using a 'Comply or Explain' approach. ٧ We update these Responsible Investment reports annually.
-Seek to determine the impact of the Principles.
-X It is too early in the process to measure impacts.
-Make use of reporting to raise awareness among a broader group of stakeholders. √ We place responsible investing information on our website.
+5. Institutional investors should be transparent about the content of their policies, how the policies are implemented and how CRISA is applied to enable stakeholders to make informed assessments.
+Disclose how ESG issues are integrated within investment practices.
+V V Shown on website in our Responsible Investment Policies and Procedures Document, as well as in these Annual Reports.
+Disclose active ownership activities (voting, engagement, and/or policy dialogue). \ Shown on website under Quarterly proxy voting.
+Disclose what is required from service providers in relation to the Principles.
+X We have not specified our requirements yet (other than for proxy voting administration).
+Communicate with beneficiaries about ESG issues and the Principles. √ We report to beneficiary representatives quarterly.
+Report on progress and/or achievements relating to the Principles using a 'Comply or Explain' approach.
+V We update these Responsible Investment reports annually.
+Seek to determine the impact of the Principles. Х It is too early in the process to measure impacts.
+Make use of reporting to raise awareness among a broader group of stakeholders.
+V We place responsible investing information on our website.